sav-che/TL-2/Authors/Warren, John Byrne Leicester, 3rd baron de Tabley {std. Warren}.md

-> [!cite] BHL link: this entry starts at [page 91](https://www.biodiversitylibrary.org/item/103250#page/151/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 91](https://www.biodiversitylibrary.org/page/33066431) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Warren, John Byrne Leicester, 3rd baron de Tabley (1835-1895), British botanist, poet and numismatist; studied at Eton and Christchurch, Oxford, M.A.
-1856; called to the bar 1860; residing in London from 1871; succeeded to the title 1887. (*Warren*).
+1856; called to the bar 1860; residing in London from 1871; succeeded to the title 1887.
+**Abbreviated name**: *Warren*

 #### Herbarium and types